Controlled Substance Diversion Prevention

 6.2 No exception shall be granted to the requirement for witnessed waste or the prohibition on sharing access credentials.

-• ASHP Guidelines on Preventing Diversion of Controlled Substances
+• ASHP Guidelines on Preventing Diversion of Controlled Substances1

-• ASHP Guidelines on the Safe Use of Automated Dispensing Cabinets
+• ASHP Guidelines on the Safe Use of Automated Dispensing Cabinets17

 • DEA Regulations on Controlled Substance Management